Chicago Closing Cost Calculator: Estimate What You May Net

 Not every inspection request requires full accommodation.
 Counter offers, negotiate credits vs repairs, and maintain perspective on what’s reasonable.
 Your agent should guide these negotiations.

-What is the average closing cost for sellers in Chicago?
+What are approximate closing costs for sellers in Chicago?

 For a typical Chicago home sale, sellers pay approximately 1.5-2% of the sale price in closing costs (excluding commissions).
-This includes transfer taxes, title insurance, attorney fees, and miscellaneous costs.
-On a $500,000 sale, expect approximately $7,000-$10,000 in closing costs.
+This generally includes transfer taxes, title insurance, attorney fees, and miscellaneous costs.
+On a $500,000 sale, approximate closing costs may range from $7,000-$10,000.
+Actual costs vary by transaction.

 How much are transfer taxes in Chicago?